10Groups/10groups.github.io/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+10Groups is a political test that measures one's political beliefs on 10 Different Categories.